oracle-samples/maa/dg_setup_scripts/README.md

 - The scripts are validated in 12c (12.2), 18c, 19c and 21c RDBMS versions.
 - The scripts are validated in Oracle Cloud Infrastructure (DB Systems) and in on-prem environment.
 - The scripts are valid both for RAC and single environments (in a symmetric topology).
+- The scripts are valid for configuring an standby database for a primary database that does not have any standby database already.
+- The scripts are also valid for adding a new additional standby database to an existing Data Guard.
+For this scenario you need to use the property "ADDITIONAL_STANDBY=YES" in the properties file.
+In this case, the new standby will be added to the existing Data Guard Broker configuration.

 #### Scripts
 -------------------------------------------------------------------------------------------